jonasblanc/CS-341-Computer-graphics-labs-project/icg_noise/Exercise7-Group9/readme.txt

 ** Task 2.1: 1D noise **
-We compute the different valeus as shown in the handout.
+We compute the different values as shown in the handout.
 For the gradients, since we're in 1d we use gradients(hash_func(vec2(c_0,0.))).x.
 The hash_func takes a vec2, so we augment the c_0 and c_1 into vec2's with 0 as the second value.
 And we only take the first value of the gradient that we get (gradients.x).

 ** Task 3.1: FBM 1D **
+To compute the 1D fbm, we need to iterate over the number of octaves and compute the sum.
+Instead of computing the power of the freq_multiplier and the ampl_multiplier at each iteration using the pow() function, which is computationally expensive, we created 2 variables freqi and ampi to reduce computations by multiplying these variables by freq_multiplier and ampl_multiplier respecttively at each iteration.

 ** Task 4.1 **